Croebh/Avrae-Customizations/Collections/Equipment/equip.md

 __**Valid Arguments: Basics**__
 `-b <to hit bonus>` - adds a bonus to hit
 `-d <damage bonus>` - adds a bonus to damage
-`-name <custom name>` - gives the weapon a custom name.
+`nodmg` - causes the attack to not deal any damage `-name <custom name>` - gives the weapon a custom name.
 Use \"quotes\" for multi-word names (for example: \"Frost Brand Shortsword\")
 `-stat <str/dex/con/int/wis/con>` - uses a different ability score for the attack and damage roll `-t <target>` - adds an attack to a target in initiative.
 Automatically assumes +0 for attack and damage rolls, and must be manually adjusted with `-b` and `-d`